 VI.
 VIOLATIONS OF PARKING REQUIREMENTS

-(1) Any vehicle that is parked and fails to maintain the appropriate permit type, virtual or hanging style, in the designated manner described in this regulation is in violation of the parking requirements contained in this regulation is subject to the issuance of a Non-Moving University Parking/Traffic Citation by Parking Services personnel or police officers.
+(1) Any vehicle that is parked and fails to maintain the appropriate permit type, virtual or hanging style, in the designated manner described in this regulation is in violation of the parking requirements contained in this regulation and is subject to the issuance of a Non-Moving University Parking/Traffic Citation by Parking Services personnel or police officers.
 The parking citation will state the nature of the violation and the number of the issuing individual.
-If there is not a UNF permit maintained on a vehicle parked in violation of these requirements, the vehicle owner may be issued the citation.
+The person who registers a vehicle with PATS assumes responsibility for all citations issued to that vehicle.
+If the vehicle has not been registered with PATS then the person(s) in whose name the vehicle is registered with the State Department of Highway Safety and Motor Vehicles shall be held responsible for citations issued to the vehicle.

 VII.
 FINES, LATE FEES AND OTHER PENALTIES